-Although international studies have shown the importance for both individuals and society of obtaining a university qualification (Eurydice 2010; EACEA 2012), entering higher education does not necessarily conclude with a degree (Lassibille 2011; Chen 2012) and thus increasingly interest has been paid to the determinants of students' outcomes during their university careers.
+Although international studies have shown the importance for both individuals and society of obtaining a university qualification (Eurydice 2010; EACEA 2012), entering higher education does not necessarily conclude with a degree (Lassibille 2011; Chen 2012).
+Increasingly interest has been paid to the determinants of students' outcomes during their university careers.
 Academic careers can in fact give rise to highly complex data, and only recently have researches highlighted the need for refined methodological tools to take this complexity into due account.

-First of all, the temporal dimension cannot be neglected, due to the complex paths followed by students during their time at university (Singer and Willett 1991; Arias Ortiz and Dehon, 2013).
+First of all, the temporal dimension cannot be neglected, due to the complex paths followed by students during their time at university, and a survival approach must therefore be used to analyse their behaviour throughout their university path (Singer and Willett 1991; Arias Ortiz and Dehon 2013).
 In addition, since the assumption that the precise time of occurrence of an event is known to be fairly unrealistic in educational contexts (Singer and Willett 1993; Scott and Kennedy 2005), a discrete framework must be considered.
-Although the importance of these issues is clearly recognised in the literature, the same cannot be said for the fact that different university career paths require a competing risks approach.
-Highly complex educational histories are indeed observed in the learning process producing competing outcomes (withdrawal, graduation, change of course), and single-risk models assuming event independence may be inappropriate (see discussion in DesJardins, Ahlburg, and McCall 2002, and Arias Ortiz and Dehon 2013).
-Lastly, most previous studies have focused on individual student perspectives (Smart, Feldman, and Ethington 2006), whereas very few have also addressed how university characteristics affect students' progress, although their potential importance is obvious (Berger and Milem, 2000; Patrick 2001) and consequently interesting for educational managers and policy-makers.
+Although the importance of these issues is clearly recognised in the literature, the same cannot be said for the fact that different university career paths require a competing risks approach: highly complex educational histories are indeed observed in the learning process, and single-risk models assuming event independence may be inappropriate.
+A competing risks approach can reveal the complex interdependencies between multiple and competing events and highlight differences in the factors which influence them (see discussion in DesJardins et al. 2002, and Arias Ortiz and Dehon 2013).
+Lastly, most previous studies have focused on individual student perspectives (the "student-centered research tradition"; Smart et al. 2006), whereas very few have also addressed how university characteristics affect students' progress, although their potential importance is obvious (Berger and Milem 2000; Patrick 2001) and consequently interesting for educational managers and policy-makers.
 When university characteristics affecting students' results are examined, the hierarchical nature of the data must be taken into account: students are clustered in degree courses, and degree courses are clustered in universities.
-Since the seminal work of Goldstein (1987), the hierarchical nature of educational phenomena has been viewed as essential if those phenomena are to be correctly understood and interpreted (Darrel 1989; O'Connell and McCoach 2008).
-Nevertheless, the international literature contains few studies in which the temporal approach is integrated in a multilevel framework in analysing the individual and contextual dimensions of university path (Patrick 2001; Arulampalam, Naylor, and Smith 2004; Chen 2012).
+Since the seminal work of Goldstein (1987), the hierarchical nature of educational phenomena has been viewed as essential if those phenomena are to be correctly understood and interpreted (Tate 1988; Darrel 1989; O'Connell and McCoach 2008).
+Nevertheless, the international literature contains few studies in which the temporal approach is integrated in a multilevel framework in analysing the individual and contextual dimensions of university path outcomes (Patrick 2001; Arulampalam et al 2004; Chen 2012).

-In Italy, research on these topics is still in its infancy.
-This is due to the lack of appropriate data (national longitudinal datasets with complete individual students' records are not available) and only recently have students' complex, multiple university paths been considered in a temporal dimension by means of a competitive risks approach (Clerici, Giraldo, and Meggiolaro 2014).
+In Italy, research on these topics is still in its infancy (Di Pietro 2004; Boero et al. 2005; Cingano and Cipollone 2007; Di Pietro and Cutillo 2008; Belloc et al. 2010, 2011; Aina et al. 2011; Aina 2013).
+This is due to the lack of appropriate data (national datasets with complete individual students' records are not available) and only recently have students' complex, multiple university paths been considered in a temporal dimension by means of a competitive risks approach (Clerici et al. 2013).

-The aim of this paper is to study, in a single Italian university, how the characteristics of both degree courses and students as individuals affect students' university outcomes.
-With respect to the existing literature, we integrate the discrete temporal dimension and competitive risks approach in multilevel modelling of hierarchical data on students and degree courses.
+The aim of this paper was to study, in a single Italian university, how the characteristics of both degree courses and students as individuals affect those students' university outcomes.
+With respect to the existing literature, we integrate the discrete temporal dimension and competitive risks approach in multilevel modelling of hierarchical data on students and degree courses, applying methodological tools taking all these aspects into account.
 Since this is one of the first studies examining the hierarchical nature of educational data within an appropriate survival approach in Italy, particular attention is paid to the effects of course-level characteristics.